Raleigh Housing Market: Trends & Prices (2025)

 The capital of the Tar Heel State isn’t just a great place for basketball, tailgating, and barbecue; it’s also an excellent place to live.

-Based on key characteristics, including home values, growth in home prices, and population, we’ve isolated the five most popular Raleigh neighborhoods to help you on your home shopping journey.
+Based on key characteristics, including home values, growth in home prices, and population, we’ve isolated five popular Raleigh neighborhoods to help you on your home shopping journey.

 North Raleigh

-Without a doubt, North Raleigh is the most populous neighborhood in the city; it encompasses a number of growing residential enclaves, including the quaint Falls River community as well as the posh North Ridge area.
+Without a doubt, North Raleigh is a popular neighborhood in the city; it encompasses a number of growing residential enclaves, including the quaint Falls River community as well as the posh North Ridge area.

 Quick Facts